-Home to just 13 official residents, the positively minuscule town of Luckenbach is the tiniest of all the best small towns in Texas!
+Home to just 3 official residents, the positively minuscule town of Luckenbach is the tiniest of all the best small towns in Texas!

-Despite its small size, Luckenbach is well-known as a country music hotspot, and is home to a popular dance hall and far more live shows than one would expect from a town of merely 13 people!
+Despite its small size, Luckenbach is well-known as a country music hotspot, and is home to a popular dance hall and far more live shows than one would expect from a town of merely 3 people!

 Tucked into a quiet corner of west Texas, Marfa has gained notoriety in recent years for how utterly unexpected it is!

-This small Texas town is home to plenty of nods to Ireland, but surprisingly–despite the enormous St. Patrick’s Day celebration and its numerous Irish-themed businesses–this heritage is not what the town is best known for!
+This small Texas town is home to plenty of nods to Ireland, but surprisingly–despite the enormous St. Patrick’s Day celebration and its numerous Irish-themed businesses–this (possible) heritage is not what the town is best known for!

 There are plenty of reasons that Ennis could qualify as one of the best small towns in Texas, including its cute historic district, great Czech food, and annual Polka festival.

 Though West is home to a cute-if-small downtown, it is primarily known for its Czech heritage and–more specifically–its kolaches.

 Though the kolaches you find in West have certainly been Texas-ifed (I would never find my favorite combo, a sausage, cheese, and jalapeno klobasnek, for sale across the pond in the Czech Republic!), they are incredibly delicious.